Car Reviews

 On the Road

 As you’d expect from most German marques, interior quality is outstanding, and there’s little difference between this and a conventional Golf.
-It’s the same on the road, too.
+It’s much the same on the road, too.

 Safety and Technology